-At the height of its power in the 16th and 17th centuries the empire spanned three continents and controlled much of Western Asia, Eastern and Southeastern Europe, the Caucasus, and North Africa.
-In 1680 A.D., under Mehmed IV, the empire controlled 2.12 million square miles (5.5 million square kilometers) of territory (3.5% of total world land area).
+At the height of Ottoman power in the 16th and 17th centuries, it controlled land that spanned three continents and dominanted much of Western Asia, Eastern and Southeastern Europe, the Caucasus, and North Africa.
+In 1680 A.D., under Mehmed IV, it controlled roughly 2 million square miles (5.5 million square kilometers) of territory (3.5% of total world land area).
 Its population peaked at 39 million or 7% of the world's total population.
 In terms of modern world powers, the Ottoman Empire ranks within the top 15 in terms of GDP (Gross Domestic Product) size.

-The Ottoman Empire was, in many respects, an Islamic successor to the Eastern Roman (Byzantine) Empire (which started in 395 A.D. and ended when Constantinople fell).
+Ottoman rule was, in many respects, an Islamic successor to the Eastern Roman (Byzantine) Empire (which started in 395 A.D. and ended when Constantinople fell).
 In fact, Mehmed II, who captured and made Constantinople (also known at the time as the New Rome) the capital of sprawling power in 1453 A.D., assumed the title of Roman Emperor.
 For most of its history, however, the territory controlled by the Turks was governed by a central ruler called a Sultan (or Khalif).

-For many years the empire flourished economically because of its control of the major overland trade routes between Europe and Asia.
+For many years, the Turkish rule flourished economically because of its control of the major overland trade routes between Europe and Asia.

-The empire ended at the close of the Turkish War of Independence in 1922 A.D.
+The Ottoman Empire officially ended at the close of the Turkish War of Independence in 1922 A.D.
 In its place, the Republic of Turkey was declared in 1923.
 The new Turkish government renamed the old capital, Constantinople, to Istanbul.